-where $L{osct}$ denotes the level of employment in occupation o, sector s, country c, and year t.
-We also use the broad industry classification in the EU-LFS dataset and define $S^E$ as a set of sectors which are adopting robots according to IFR data.
+where L{osct} denotes the level of employment in occupation o, sector s, country c, and year t.
+We also use the broad industry classification in the EU-LFS dataset and define S^E as a set of sectors which are adopting robots according to IFR data.
 Thus, we differentiate between sectors adopting and not adopting robots.
-Using this approach, we can assign industry-specific information to each worker based on a two-digit level occupation and broad industry classification.
-In particular, it allows us to measure the exposure of a specific occupation (at the two-digit level) to robots.
-Importantly, we allow occupational exposure to robots to differ between sectors that adopt robots and those that do not.
+Using this approach, we are able to assign industry-specific information to each worker based on his or her two-digit level occupation and broad industry classification.
+In particular, it allows us to measure how strongly a particular occupation (at the two-digit level) is exposed to robotisation.
+Importantly, we allow occupational exposure to robots to differ between sectors which adopt robots and sectors that do not adopt robots.
 Thus, robot exposure of managers employed in manufacturing differs from exposure of managers employed in services.